adrianocastro/git-training/session_3.markdown

 To see how our repository has changed from Subversion we can `git diff` to the last known code we pulled from SVN:

     $ git log
-    062a8b8 Added castroad to the users file.
+    062a8b8 Added yourusername to the users file.
     6a00e22 Added users file.
     5ebc4b3 Added user file.
     c2f3723 Created scratch and added README.